 Compounds whose origin and composition are not documented but exist in the Seized Drug discipline as a result of removal from analyzed cases by present or previously employed analysts, from pharmacies, or other sources of a similar nature.
-All secondary standards are verified by GC/MS, GC/IR, or FTIR prior to use in casework.
+All secondary standards are verified by GC/MS and/or GC/IR prior to use in casework.